catalyst-cloud/catalystcloud-docs/source/getting-started.rst

 Orininally each OpenStack project provided a command-line client, which enabled you to interact with the cloud APIs through easy-to-use commands.
-In recent times thees commandline clients have undergone some changes and the older tools sets have been deprecated in favour of a newer common client.
+In recent times these commandline clients have undergone some changes and the older tools sets have been deprecated in favour of a newer common client called python-openstackclient.

 .. seealso::